Ann Coulter says her Berkeley speech canceled

 (CNN)Ann Coulter will not speak Thursday at the University of California, Berkeley, Coulter said Wednesday on her verified Twitter account.

-In a series of tweets, the conservative writer and speaker blamed the school for the cancellation.
+In a series of tweets, the conservative writer and speaker said the school canceled the speech -- something the school denied.

 A student group, the Young America's Foundation, had invited Coulter but decided Tuesday not to host the event, saying the university had created a hostile environment.
 The university had said the speech would create security concerns and tried to move the speech to May 2.